-Note: The examiner is requested to set nine questions in all, selecting two questions from each section and one compulsory question consisting of five part distributed over all the four sections.
-Candidates are required to attempt five questions, selecting at least one question from each section and the compulsory question.
+Note: The examiner is requested to set nine questions in all, selecting two questions from each section and one compulsory question consisting of five part distributed over all the

 Divisibility, G.C.D.(greatest common divisors), L.C.M.(least common multiple) Primes, Fundamental Theorem of Arithemetic.
 Linear Congruences, Fermat's theorem.
 Wilson's theorem and its converse.
-Linear Diophanatine equations in two variables

-Section - II
+Linear Diophanatine equations in two variables Section - II